Intellectual Property Law

 Sunday, May 29, 2011

 Your brand is a way for your customers to identify and distinguish your goods and services from that of some else’s goods and services.
 Businesses therefore safeguard their brand with the registration of one or more trademarks.
-When registering for … Continue reading
+When registering for a trademark, it’s important to do a search to find out if there’s another party …

 Prior art and being the first to file a patent application